Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise

 This result generalizes \cite[Theorem 3.1]{Mies2024}, offering an improved convergence rate.
 When $z_i$ has i.i.d. entries, $d$ is large, and $p,s\to\infty$, the bound simplifies to $d^{3/4}n^{-1/4}$, up to a logarithmic factor.
 This suggests that the bound asymptotically converges to $0$ when $d\asymp n^{1/3-\gamma}$ for any small $\gamma$.
 On the other hand, for time series with sufficiently short memory and light tail, the approximation bound established in \cite{Mies2024} asymptotically vanishes for $d$ as large as $O(n^{1/4-\gamma})$ for any small $\gamma$ and their bound converges at the rate $n^{-1/6}$ (within a logarithm factor) as the sample size increases.
 While it is possible that this bound could be further improved using alternative techniques, we find it sufficient for our current application and leave the investigation of sharper rates to future work.

 To obtain a Gaussian approximation for the discrete STFT, we require the following lemma.
-When analyzing a nonstationary time series that satisfies the NSN model using discrete STFT, we first transform it into a HDNS time series with $d>1$.
-This lemma ensures that the transformed time series continues to satisfy the same moment and dependence conditions as the original one.
-The proof is deferred to Section \ref{subsection: property of the rp for stft}.
+When a nonstationary time series satisfying the NSN model is analyzed via the discrete STFT, it is transformed into a HDNS time series with $d>1$.
+The lemma shows that this transformed series preserves the moment and dependence conditions of the original process.
+The proof is deferred to Section~\ref{subsection: property of the rp for stft}.